apache/ozone/hadoop-hdds/docs/content/design/container-reconciliation.md

 #### On Container Close

-- Container checksum is calculated asynchronously using the checksums recorded at the time of write and recorded in RocksDB.
+- Container checksum is calculated using the checksums that were recorded in RocksDB at the time of write.
 This calculation must finish before the close is acked back to SCM.
     - **Invariant**: All closed containers have a checksum even in the case of restarts and failures because SCM will retry the close command if it does not receive an ack.
       - Null handling should still be in place for containers created before this feature, and to guard against bugs.